Deepa-RA/pinterest-data-pipeline804/README.md

 1) Create and upload a DAG to MWAA environment
 2) Trigger DAG to run Databricks notebook

+The key tools utilised in this project include:

+AWS EC2: create an EC2 instance to manage batch processing of data AWS IAM: IAM User authentication on the MSK Cluster for batch data processing and for Kinesis access for streaming data.
+AWS MSK: manage cluster, create custom plugins and connectors for batch data processing.
+AWS MWAA: use of DAG to monitor workflow of batch processed data.
+Apache Kafka: to query and analyse Pinterest data pipeline.
+Databricks: manage and query batch and streaming data.
+Airflow UI: interface to monitor the workflow of the DAG for batch data.
+AWS Kinesis: to store and process streaming data.

 ## Instructions

 ### Setup